 Each Conference shall hold electoral meetings of its voting constituency in order, pursuant to S9.03.02, to select persons for appointment or nomination for meetings of the Synod Assembly.

-Each electoral meeting is subject to these requirements: An electoral meeting shall be at the meeting of the conference at the ynod Assembly or at a meeting held before December, upon due notice to members of the voting constituency, for the purpose of selecting persons for appointment or nomination.
+Each electoral meeting is subject to these requirements: An electoral meeting shall be at the meeting of the conference at the Synod Assembly or at a meeting held before December, upon due notice to members of the voting constituency, for the purpose of selecting persons for appointment or nomination.
 Each selection and election of a person shall be by majority vote of the voting constituency and with a quorum of at least one member of the voting constituency from each of Congregations comprising 30% of Congregations of the Conference, and shall be the subject of a written record.
 Proxy or absentee voting shall not be permitted.

 A Conference, by its Dean, is promptly to report each selection and election by an electoral meeting to the Synod Council.
 The Synod Council is promptly to advise the Nominating Committee of each such selection and election.